emccorson/onsenguide/GUIDE.md

      new tab from `tabItem`'s `label` attribute, and set that as the center text of the toolbar.

+In general, the pattern to add an event listener is to use `document.addEventListener` to listen for the event, and then use `document.querySelector` in the callback function to make sure the component that fired the event is the one you expected.

+##### Next steps

+Try adding event listeners to some of the other events that are fired by Onsen UI components.

+You could try: `ons-tabbar`'s `postchange`, which is fired _after_ the tab is changed; or `ons-tabbar`'s `reactive`, which is fired when the currently open tab is tapped again; or maybe `ons-navigator`'s `prepop` which is fired just before a page is popped from the page stack.

 For more information on Onsen UI events and what you can do with them, check the API documentation.

 ## Expandable list items

-We breezed over the Pokemon list page before so we could get on to the tabbar, but let's go back to it now.
+We breezed over the Pokemon list page earlier so we could get on to the tabbar, but let's go back to it now.

 So far there's a list of Pokemon, created using `ons-list` and `ons-list-item`.